The Real Cost of Cash Drag

-It’s pretty plain and simple: Cash is not a good investment.
+It’s pretty plain and simple: Cash is not a good investment for the long term.
 After taxes, inflation, and its current expected return (zero), you are actually losing money when you hold cash in your investment portfolio over the long term.
 In other words, cash is a drag on your returns.
+If you must hold excess cash, you should do so in a vehicle that helps to mitigate the effects of inflation and is tax-efficient.

 We are hardly the only investment manager to take this stance.
 In a research paper published in Financial Analysts Journal last year, Vanguard founder John Bogle cited cash drag as one of the ways investors are not making the most of their investments.1